sahilbishnoi26/teradata-mcp-server/README.md

 - within the settings.json file or you can "MCP: Start Server"

 ### Using stdio
-To run the server with stdio set SSE flag to False in your .env file or via the `SSE` environment variable.
+To run the server with stdio set MCP_TRANSPORT=stdio in your .env file or via the `MCP_TRANSPORT` environment variable.

 ```
-export SSE=False
+export MCP_TRANSPORT=stdio
 uv run teradata-mcp-server
 ```